 In this context, Safer Phosphates would like to take this opportunity to again highlight the impact that cadmium pollution has in groundwater.
-Phosphate fertilizers contain cadmium, and long-term use of these fertilizers has been reported to cause groundwater contamination in cultivated areas.
-To illustrate this point, the recent insightful review written in 2019 by researchers from University of Bremen (Germany) and U.S. Environmental Protection (USA) stresses the importance of fertilizer management to control cadmium groundwater contamination given that significant exposure of agricultural lands to cadmium can cause food security risk through the soil-water-food chain transfers.
+Phosphate fertilisers contain cadmium, and long-term use of these fertilisers has been reported to cause groundwater contamination in cultivated areas.
+To illustrate this point, the recent insightful review written in 2019 by researchers from University of Bremen (Germany) and U.S. Environmental Protection (USA) stresses the importance of fertiliser management to control cadmium groundwater contamination given that significant exposure of agricultural lands to cadmium can cause food security risk through the soil-water-food chain transfers.

-It further concludes that additional “efforts to clean wastewater, inhibit leachate of contaminated material, e.g., in landfills and mines, and reduce use of Cd contaminated phosphate fertilizers are necessary to decrease anthropogenic Cd output.
-The review indicates that the amount of Cd input into soil as an impurity in phosphate fertilizers depends on the origin.
-Thus, changes in fertilizer management do not consequently result in decreasing crop yields.”
+It further concludes that additional “efforts to clean wastewater, inhibit leachate of contaminated material, e.g., in landfills and mines, and reduce use of Cd contaminated phosphate fertilisers are necessary to decrease anthropogenic Cd output.
+The review indicates that the amount of Cd input into soil as an impurity in phosphate fertilisers depends on the origin.
+Thus, changes in fertiliser management do not consequently result in decreasing crop yields.”

 Impact of the contamination on the food chain

 Additional recent scientific studies further confirmed the risks posed by the presence of dangerous carcinogenic substances, such as cadmium and arsenic, in fertiliser products and the need to substantially reduce their levels.
 The EEA’s SOER2020 report raised this issue: “some metals such as cadmium and copper are accumulating in arable soils” and “in 21 % of agricultural soils, the cadmium concentration in the topsoil exceeds the limit for groundwater, 1.0 mg/m3 (used for drinking water)”.